sagemathinc/cocalc/src/smc-webapp/r_misc/iconfont.cn/README.md

 2. Add them to a project
 3. Download the code of a project (the js).
 4. Upload the js file in that zip download here.
-5. Update `smc-webapp/r_misc/icon.tsx` to load this js file.

-We could have multiple js files and give an array of them to `createFromIconfontCN` in icon.tsx, or just keep updating this one js file.
+I don't know if we can have multiple js files or if it will only work to have one large file.
+If so, we would update `index.js` here.